zuqer/okta-signin-widget/README.md

 # Developing the Sign-In Widget

-We use Yarn as our node dependency manager.
-If you don't know what Yarn is, please check its [website](https://yarnpkg.com).
+We use Yarn as our node package manager.
+To install Yarn, check out their [install documentation](https://yarnpkg.com/en/docs/install).

 ## Building the widget